loopspace/Enigma-Machine/README.md

 (As a point of note, the plugboard (and reflector) were _self-inverse_.)

-After a letter was typed, the rotors turned according to an odometer-style system (but not quite due to something called _double stepping_).
+Before a letter was typed, the rotors turned according to an odometer-style system (but not quite due to something called _double stepping_).
+One important thing to note is that in a physical Enigma machine, the mechanical movement of the key is what causes the rings to move and this is what causes the turning to occur *before* the key is encrypted.

 ## Enigma Complexity